-- 1. Ensure the valve is switched to off. - 2.
+- 1. Place the bottom cap on the column. - 2.
 Remove the loading reservoir. - 3.
 Unscrew the column cap and add buffer to the upper frit until the buffer is level with the top edge of the column. - 4.
-Screw the column cap back on forcing buffer up through the connector junction. - 5.
-Carefully attach the loading reservoir to the connector being careful to avoid trapping any air bubbles in the connector. - 6.
-Add more buffer to the loading reservoir before switching the valve to on. - 7.
+Screw the column cap back on forcing buffer up through the connector junction. - Add 2 mL of buffer to the loading reservoir and allow buffer to run through until it stops at the frit. - Carefully attach the loading reservoir to the connector being careful to avoid trapping any air bubbles in the connector. - 7.
+Add more buffer to the loading reservoir before removing the bottom cap. - 8.
 The column should begin to flow again.